This article will cover nine of the latest, greatest digital marketing trends of 2019

 Why is digital marketing important?

 People are more online now than ever before.
-As of 2019, there are over 4.3 billion internet users, and 5.1 billion unique mobile phone users.
+According to We Are Social, there are currently over 4.3 billion internet users, and 5.1 billion unique mobile phone users.
 That’s half of the world’s population who are most likely connecting with digital marketing every day.

 As the internet takes over the world’s consciousness, digital marketing is evolving quicker than ever, too.
 Marketing experts are trying to reach mobile and tablet users in new, exciting ways – these days, it’s not enough to just focus on desktop users.